 Are you curious about what’s considered the biggest dog breed in the world?

-Some are tall, some are heavy, some have huge impressive coats.
-The possibilities are nearly endless.
+Some of the largest dog breeds are tall, some are heavy, some have huge impressive coats.
+The physical traits of the breeds compiling the list are vast.

 (It’s not really a competition though!)